ash-nandan/ash-nandan/README.md

 # Hi, I'm Ash!🤗
 I'm a software developer relatively new to tech sector, with a strong desire for problem solving, building meaningful projects and continous learning.
 I have recently graduated from Dev Academy Aotearoa, where I developed fullstack skills and discovered that tech is truly where I belong.
-I'm excited to continue learning, building and growing in the ever evolving world of software development.
+I'm excited to continue learning, building and growing in the evolving world of software development.
 Took me a while to get here, but I'm so glad I finally did!!
 # Tech Stack ｡🇯‌🇸‌ ⚛
 **Languages:** JavaScript, TypeScript